Parent Guide to Special Education

 What Special Education placements and services does Timothy provide?

-The HCCSS covers personal care.
+The OHAH covers personal care.
 This includes toileting, eating, dressing, specific therapies (as prescribed by a registered OT or PT), and medical care.
 It does NOT cover safety or behavioural issues.
 If you think that your child could benefit from OT, PT, SLP, PSW support or nursing, contact your child’s teacher and ask for a referral form.
 The SERT can advise you whether your child has a good chance of qualifying.
-Once the referral is faxed to the HCCSS, they will determine if your child is eligible for support.
+Once the referral is faxed to the OHAH, they will determine if your child is eligible for support.
 If so, sessions can be held at the school, during school hours.
 Parents are welcome to attend therapy sessions.
 Although a student receives approval for service, there may be a waitlist before service can begin.

 I think that my child might need an IEP.
 How do I request assessment?